-A team of UWindsor researchers testing sewage as an early warning system for the community spread of COVID-19 has received a large federal funding boost.
+A team of UWindsor researchers is using sewage to track and create an early warning system for the community spread of COVID-19.

-The virus responsible for COVID-19 is shed in fecal matter.
-Early into the pandemic, McKay recognized that trends in infection rates in a given community can be determined by detecting the presence of the virus’s genetic signature in sewage entering wastewater treatment plants.
+Early into the pandemic, Dr. McKay recognized you can determine trends in the infection rates in a given community by detecting the presence of the virus’s genetic signature in the sewage entering wastewater treatment plants.

 Staff at sewage treatment plants regularly collect samples of wastewater entering and leaving their facilities as part of regulatory compliance and process testing.
-McKay’s team is gathering those samples from plants in Windsor, Lakeshore, Amherstburg, and London and analyzing them for the presence of the virus’s RNA.
+The UWindsor team is gathering those samples from plants in Windsor, Lakeshore, Amherstburg and London and analyzing them for the presence of the virus’s RNA.

-He is also working with scientists across Ontario coordinated through the Canadian Water Network’s COVID-19 Wastewater Coalition doing similar research.
+The team is also collaborating with scientists conducting similar research across Ontario coordinated through the Canadian Water Network’s COVID-19 Wastewater Coalition.